 Patch Tuesday has come and gone and there are several new Microsoft and Adobe patches that warrant our attention.
 Most interesting is probably the Microsoft Office vulnerability that was 17 years in the making.
 I remain astonished that a bug existed in the wild for 17 years undetected.

-Please review your environments and patch accordingly.
+Please review all of your relevant systems and platforms and patch accordingly.

 Please take the time to review your Android based platforms and update whenever and wherever possible.

 Given the situation, I believe these two articles should be read together and discussed.
 On a day when Microsoft is discussing and warning users about another zero day vulnerability in an Office product, we need to take a moment and realize that updating, patching and ultimately upgrading Office is a truly important component of any IT security program.